Azure/azure-sdk-for-ios/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: New Feature
-about: Suggest an idea for this project
+about: Suggest an idea or feature for this project.
 title: ''
 labels: enhancement
 assignees: colbylwilliams